Almarimi23/DRECT/README.md

 1. Data Collection: Collecting data from the crowdsourcing software development(CSD) i.e. topcoder and get features of tasks and devepoers.

-2. DevRec: Apply a multi-objective search-based approach, named DevRec, to recommend the set of developers for a given task on crowdsourcing software development(CSD).
+2. DRECT: Apply a multi-objective search-based approach, named DevRec, to recommend the set of developers for a given task on crowdsourcing software development(CSD).

 ## Running Experiment